How to Set Up Relevant Life Insurance

-Shareholder protection insurance offers a level of protection and reassurance to a business in the event that a shareholder becomes critically ill or dies.
+Shareholder protection insurance offers a level of protection and reassurance to a business if a shareholder becomes critically ill or dies.

-It provides a lump sum to the remaining shareholders that allow them to purchase remaining shares from the deceased or ill shareholder’s family or chosen beneficiaries.
+A shareholder protection arrangement provides a lump sum to the surviving shareholders that allows them to purchase remaining shares from the deceased or ill shareholder’s family or chosen beneficiaries.

-For the business, it ensures that any shares remain in the business while reducing the financial turmoil caused by such a tragic situation
+For the business, it ensures that any shares remain with the company while reducing the financial turmoil caused by such a tragic situation.

-For the shareholder’s family, it provides some reassurance that they’ll receive fair value for the shares.
+For the deceased’s family, it provides some reassurance that they’ll receive fair value for the shares following a critical illness.

-Within the umbrella of shareholder protection, there are some agreements that can be written in, which helps lay out how and when shares will be purchased.
+Within the umbrella of shareholder protection, there are some agreements that can be written in, which help lay out how and when shares will be purchased following a shareholder’s death.

-A cross option agreement can be written into the shareholder protection agreement, which sets out the options available to each party if one shareholder becomes critically ill or dies in regards to their shares.
+A cross-option agreement can be written into the shareholder protection insurance agreement.
+It sets out the options available to each party regarding their shares if one shareholder becomes critically ill or dies.
+Cross-option agreements are drawn up by a solicitor, not by a financial advisor.

 There are two main types of option agreements: